njtransit 9 months ago

 The opposite minority argument, that variety, depth, richness, are important, not luxuries, don't have their own dead babies to present.
 They do exist, but they aren't visible except in aggregate.
 You can measure a change in average health over the course of entire generations, and from that you can extrapolate the change in number or frequency of deaths, and then you could compare numbers of dead babies.
 But you can't obviously show any particular cause & effect because there are so many other variables, and even if you could, it took entire generations whole lives lived and died before they could benefit anyway.

-• gamblor956 a day ago
+• gamblor956 9 months ago

 But of course can never happen